Titan-RT! Crossing the Longest Suspension Bridge in Germany

 The Longest Suspension Bridge in Germany

-The Titan-RT pedestrian bridge opened in July of 2017 near Oberharz am Brocken in Harz Mountains alongside the Rappode Dam as part of the Harzdrenalin (Harz Adrenalin center).
+The Titan-RT pedestrian bridge opened in July of 2017 near Oberharz am Brocken in the Harz Mountains alongside the Rappode Dam as part of the Harzdrenalin / Harz Adrenalin center.
 Adrenalin is absolutely the right word for this center of high-up-there fun activities!
-There’s no real REASON for the suspension bridge to exist, after all, there is a dam with a road and sidewalk running parallel to it, but maybe that’s what’s so cool… it’s just there for the excitement!
+There’s no real REASON for the suspension bridge to exist, after all, there is a dam with a road and sidewalk running parallel to it, but maybe that’s what’s so cool… It’s just there for the excitement!

-The pedestrian suspension bridge is the longest one of it’s kind.
-(Apparently other suspension bridges are longer, but this is the longest of this particular kind… I believe the next longest is in China, and that’s a long flight to walk over a bridge, so this one is fine).
-And it’s constantly in motion with wind, people jumping around, it just moves (yes it does).
+The pedestrian suspension bridge is the longest one of its kind.
+Other suspension bridges are longer, but this is the longest of this particular kind.
+The next longest is in China, and that’s a long flight to walk over a bridge, so this one is fine.
+And it’s constantly in motion, with wind and people jumping around; it just keeps moving.

-The bridge has a see-through grate, so you can look all the way down, over 100 meters, to the water below.
+The bridge’s see-through grate allows you to look all the way down, over 100 meters, to the water below.
 You can also see the Gigaswing Pendulum jumpers take off below you.
-About half-way across the bridge you’ll find a gate that takes you down the stairs to a small cabin that hangs beneath the bridge.
+About halfway across the bridge, you’ll find a gate that takes you down the stairs to a small cabin that hangs beneath the bridge.
 That’s where the brave jumpers go to prepare for their leap of faith.

-The whole area around Harzdrenalin is criss crossed with wander trails.
-So even if you aren’t excited about getting your heart rate up through fear, you can have a nice walk.
+The whole area around Harzdrenalin is crisscrossed with wander trails.
+So even if you aren’t excited about getting your heart rate up through fear, you can enjoy a nice wander.
 Children under age 10 aren’t allowed on the zipline or bungee, but they can go on the bridge.
-Also, there are a few children’s play areas for climbing and adventuring.
-Naturally, there are picnic tables and a few take away food places to enjoy a lunch or snack as well.
-And across the bridge, there are more trails, Segway tours, and something called Wall Running (which involves running straight DOWN a wall).
+Additionally, there are several children’s play areas for climbing and adventuring.
+Naturally, there are picnic tables and a few take-away food places to enjoy a lunch or snack as well.
+And across the bridge, there are additional trails, Segway tours, and an activity called Wall Running, which involves running straight down a wall.

-When we got to the end of the bridge, I looked back at how far I had come across the longest suspension bridge in Germany… 458 meters!
-And then I decided (for the sake of a good photo of course) to walk back across the dam.
+When we got to the end of the bridge, I looked back at how far I had come across the longest suspension bridge in Germany, 458 meters!

-The is the longest dam in the Harz, and the highest dam in Germany, and was built between 1952 and 1959, when it was officially handed over on the occasion of the 10th Anniversary of the German Democratic Republic.
-(Naturally, I needed a closer look at this engineering marvel, the Lake, and the nice plaque).
+The Rappode Dam is the longest in the Harz, and the highest dam in Germany, and was built between 1952 and 1959, when it was officially handed over on the occasion of the 10th Anniversary of the German Democratic Republic.
+Behind the dam is the Rappodespersee or Rappode Reservoir, the highest in the Harz.

 Titan- RT